ConEmu/ConEmu.github.io/en/SettingsAppearance.md

 Enhance appearance of progressbars and scrollbars

 #### Desktop mode  {#1571}
-Act as a part of Windows Desktop
+Act as a part of Windows Desktop.
+This was created for Windows XP, where ConEmu may go on the Desktop (sort of ‘live background’).

 #### Always on top  {#1572}
 Places the ConEmu window above all non-topmost windows.
 The window maintains its topmost position even when it is deactivated